Controlling Client Access with ACL Profiles

 Client Connection Access Controls

-ACL profiles have a client connection access control that determines whether clients are allowed to connect to an event broker.
+ACL profiles include a client connection ACL that determines whether clients are allowed to connect to a Message VPN on an event broker.

-After you set the default client connection action, you can create a list of clients that should be exceptions to the default action.
-Clients to be excepted must be defined in Classless Inter‑Domain Routing (CIDR) address format (nnn.nnn.nnn.nnn/nn).
+After you set the default client connection action, you can create a list of clients that are exceptions to the default action.
+The exceptions list uses CIDR address format (nnn.nnn.nnn.nnn/nn).
 Any client whose address falls into any of the IP/mask in this list has the opposite behavior to the configured default action.
-There is a system-level limit of 10,000 ACL profile connect exceptions.

-For example, if the client-connect access control for an ACL uses a default action of allow, but 10.1.1.0/24 is listed as an exception, clients on the 10.1.1.0/24 network are denied access to the Message VPN.
-Similarly, if the default client connection action is disallow, and a client on a network on the exceptions list attempts to connect, that client is connected with no restrictions.
+For example, if the client connection ACL uses a default action of allow, but 10.1.1.0/24 is listed as an exception, clients on the 10.1.1.0/24 network are denied access.
+Similarly, if the default client connection action is disallow and a client on a network on the exceptions list attempts to connect, that client is allowed to connect with no restrictions.

 Changing the default client connect action, or removing clients from the exceptions list, does not immediately affect clients that already have an established connection to the event broker.
 They remain connected.